PlayQ/unity-uitest-tool/README.md

 }
 ```

-Done!
-Now this action will be shown in `Flow Recorder` as `Check Start Count on Button` and will appeared only by clicking to `GameObject` with `LevelButton` component.
+The action can now be seen in `Flow Recorder` actions list as `Check Start Count on Button` upon clicking a `GameObject` with `LevelButton` component attached.

 ### ShowInEditor

-`ShowInEditorAttribute` used to bind method and helper class.
-It receive 3 parameters in constructor:
+`ShowInEditorAttribute` receive 3 arguments in constructor:

-* `Type classType` - a type of `ShowHelperBase` class with data for this test assertation.
+* `Type classType` - type of `ShowHelperBase` class to be applied to the action;
-* `string description` - human-friendly description of what this assertation for, this label is shown in recorder in dropdown list of assertations.
+* `string description` - assertation's brief description (shown in recorder's dropdown list of assertations);
-* `bool isDefault` - optional (false), very often several assertations could be applied to selected `GameObject`.
-If isDefault is true, recorder tries to show this assertation as a first one.
+* `bool isDefault` false - optional argument that indicates whether this assertation should be used to selected `GameObject` by default.
+In case of multiple default assertations available recorder resolves it by selecting one of them,

 ### How Recording works with Assertations

-When user tap on `GameObject` on a game screen, `Flow Recorder` will look through all assertation methods with a `ShowInEditor` attribute. `Flow Recorder` will find `EditorHelpers` and will pass an instance of selected GameObject to `IsAvailable` method.
-If it returns `true` then assertation method will be shown in the list of assertation methods in `Flow Recorder` UI.
-Then `Flow Recorder` will find one with `default` value equals `true` and set it as current for this assertation.
+When user taps on a `GameObject` on the game screen, `Flow Recorder` looks through all assertation methods with a `ShowInEditor` attribute. `Flow Recorder` then finds suitable `EditorHelpers` and passes the instance of selected `GameObject` to their `IsAvailable` methods.
+If any of those methods return true then appropriate assertation method is selected to be shown in the list of assertation methods in `Flow Recorder` UI.
+Finally `Flow Recorder` looks for a method with `isDefault` value set to true and sets it as a selected assertation for the action.

-Sometimes target `GameObject` could contain children, which also could receive a click.
-It can lead to confusing, for example, you tap on text, but target `GameObject` is an image because it's child of `Text` component and receives your click instead of `Text` component.
-That's why when `Flow Recorder` passes target `GameObject` to `IsAvailable` method and if it returns `false`, `Flow Recorded` takes parent of target `GameObject` and passes it to `IsAvailable` method and so on, until the parent is null.
+Sometimes target `GameObjects` contain child `GameObjects` which can be raycast targets as well.
+This may lead to unpredicted behaviour in the `Flow Recorder`.
+For example, you tap on a text label, but the recorder choses the background image containing `GameObject` as a target instead.
+To address this issue `Flow Recorder` passes target `GameObject` to `IsAvailabel` method and if it returns `false`, `Flow Recored` passes its parent `GameObject` to `IsAvailabel` method recursively, until it returns `true` or parent is `null`.

 ### Example 2

-Let's define another assertation method which checks some specific game mechanics: let's assume we have a `ScreenManager` `MonoBehaviour` on the scene with a string property of the current active screen, and we want to check if lobby screen is active.
+Here's an example of another assertation method which checks some specific game mechanics: assume we have a `ScreenManager` `MonoBehaviour` present on a scene with a string property of current active screen, and we want to check if lobby screen is active.

 ``` c#
 [ShowInEditor(typeof(CheckIsScreenActive), "Check Current Screen")]